Ajrarn/Natao/app/languages/helpMarkdown-en.md

 - Here, some text!
 - I just wrote some words.

-We suggest you use a minus sign instead of a star sign for such lists, to avoid any confusion with highlighting.
+We suggest you use a minus sign ( - ) instead of a star sign ( * ) for such lists, to avoid any confusion with emphasizing.

 ## Numbered Lists